-- One dose of the targeted therapy gemtuzumab ozogamicin (Mylotarg[TM]) along with chemotherapy as part of their induction treatment.
-Gemtuzumab ozogamicin is a CD33-directed antibody treatment. - An FLT3 inhibitor (for patients with FLT3 mutations) such as sorafenib (Nexavar[®]), gilteritinib (Xospata[®]) or midostaurin (Rydapt[®]).
+- One dose of the targeted therapy gemtuzumab ozogamicin (MylotargTM) along with chemotherapy as part of their induction treatment.
+Gemtuzumab ozogamicin is a CD33-directed antibody linked to the chemotherapy drug calicheamicin.
+It binds to and then enters cells that have the CD33 protein on their surface.
+Once inside, it releases the toxin that kills the leukemia cells. - A FLT3 inhibitor (for patients with FLT3 mutations) such as sorafenib (Nexavar®) or midostaurin (Rydapt®).